NixOS/nix.dev/source/tutorials/nix-language.md

 If you are proficient in procedural or object-oriented programming, learning syntax and semantics by examining all examples should take ca. 1 hour.

-If you are familiar with functional programming, the Nix language will be unsurprizing.
+If you are familiar with functional programming, the Nix language will be largely unsurprizing.
 Reading through the guide to get accustomed to the syntax should take ca. 30 minutes.

 ### How to run the examples?